4.8 1700+ Google Reviews

 Asbestos can be found in the attic insulation of older homes in the form of vermiculite.

-Vermiculite insulation looks like pebbles, or gravel.
-It is poured into an attic floor, and sometimes the walls.
-Vermiculite does not contain any asbestos in its natural state.
+Vermiculite insulation looks like pebbles or gravel.
+Builders poured it into an attic floor and sometimes the walls.
+It is true that vermiculite does not contain any asbestos in its natural state.
 However, most of it in America comes from mines in Libby, Montana.
 These mines were near a natural deposit of asbestos.
-Accordingly, the vermiculite was tainted by asbestos fibers from the asbestos vein.
-The EPA (Environmental Protection Agency) states that you should assume all vermiculite is contaminated.
+Accordingly, these asbestos fibers from the asbestos veins tainted the vermiculite.
+Most importantly, the EPA (Environmental Protection Agency) states that you should assume all vermiculite contains asbestos.

 Asbestos Siding

-Asbestos roofing is another common asbestos cement product.
-They look similar to slate, but have a more fibrous look when cracked or damaged.
+Asbestos roofing is another standard asbestos cement product.
+It looks similar to slate but becomes more fibrous when cracked or damaged.

-Just like asbestos siding, asbestos roofing doesn’t pose much of a health risk.
+Like asbestos siding, asbestos roofing doesn't pose much health risk.
 It is outside and generally non-friable.
 However, most asbestos roofing is at the end of its life.
-Due to the occupational risk of removing it, it is much more expensive to replace than a traditional roof.
+Due to the occupational hazard of removing it, replacing it is much more expensive than replacing a traditional roof.

 These ceiling treatments were the bee’s knees for many years.
 However, now we know now that there could be asbestos in popcorn ceilings applied before the early 1990s.

 Spray-on texture, also known as popcorn texture, was a blessing for contractors starting in the 1950s.
-Contractors used popcorn ceilings as an easy way to hide imperfections.
+Of course contractors used popcorn ceilings as an easy way to hide imperfections.
 Additionally, popcorn ceilings are fire and sound resistant.

-A simple hand touching the ceiling can release asbestos fibers into your home.
+Unfortunately, a simple hand touching the ceiling can release asbestos fibers into your home.
+As a result popcorn ceilings containing asbestos are quite hazardous.

 Asbestos Pipe Insulation

-Due to its resistance to heat, asbestos was used to insulate hot water pipes.
-It is often found on boiler pipes, and hot water distribution pipes in older houses.
+Due to its heat resistance, plumbers used asbestos to insulate hot water pipes.
+As a result, you'll often find it on boiler pipes and hot water distribution pipes in older houses.

 Air pockets created by alternating layers of corrugated and flat asbestos sheets created insulation.